Son Charged With Dismembered Dad’s Homicide as Mom Remains Missing

 Chandler Halderson, was arrested last week in connection with the disappearance of his parents, Bart and Krista Halderson, and now faces a slew of charges, including homicide, mutilation of a corpse, and hiding of a corpse, the Dane County Sheriff’s Office said.

-“The defendant has taken steps to both destroy and conceal evidence, including human remains that were dismembered,” prosecutor Andrea Raymond said during a Thursday afternoon court hearing, where Halderson’s bail was set at $1 million.
+“The defendant has taken steps to both destroy and conceal evidence, including human remains that were dismembered,” Dane County assistant district attorney Andrea Raymond said during a Thursday afternoon court hearing, where Halderson’s bail was set at $1 million.
+She said her office expects additional charges to be filed against Halderson.

 “Because of the vast steps that this defendant has undertaken to hide his crimes and the broad spectrum of lies police have uncovered, there is substantial concern about his willingness to come to court.”